 You can visit the Ministry of Health page here for the latest updates and important information on the COVID-19 vaccination.

-For those worried about their health, Doctor Anywhere offers COVID-19 tests at our clinics, island-wide.
+For those worried about their health, or are experiencing symptoms of COVID-19, Doctor Anywhere offers COVID-19 tests at our clinics, island-wide.